amagura/zelda-battery/README.md

 Most BSDs should be supported: as long as you have `sysctlbyname`, you should be fine.
 BSD systems known to work:
 * DragonFly BSD
 * FreeBSD

-# Unsupported Platforms
-## Mac OS X
-I don't own a Mac.
-However, if I gain access to one, unless I can port ZBatt without using bullcrap like Swift, then I'm not going to port it.

-## Solaris
-If you're using Solaris, I'm sorry; it's not gonna happen, ever.
-I have better things to do.

 ### Dependencies (v2.0+)
 * GNU Autotools